awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Migrating.md

 ## Migrating an RDS PostgreSQL DB snapshot to an Aurora PostgreSQL DB cluster<a name="AuroraPostgreSQL.Migrating.RDSPostgreSQL.Import.Console"></a>

 To create an Aurora PostgreSQL DB cluster, you can migrate a DB snapshot of an RDS PostgreSQL DB instance\.
 The new Aurora PostgreSQL DB cluster is populated with the data from the original RDS PostgreSQL DB instance\.
-The DB snapshot must be from an RDS DB instance running PostgreSQL 9\.6\.1 or 9\.6\.3\.
 For information about creating a DB snapshot, see [Creating a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)\.

 In some cases, the DB snapshot might not be in the AWS Region where you want to locate your data\.
 If so, use the Amazon RDS console to copy the DB snapshot to that AWS Region\.
 For information about copying a DB snapshot, see [Copying a DB snapshot](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CopySnapshot.html)\.